 Western Europe includes the countries on Europe’s west coast from Portugal and Spain, to as far east as Germany, Italy, and Finland, and all of those in-between.
 This region isn’t a budget destination, but it does cater to travelers of every type from budget backpackers to high-end luxury travelers.
 Expect to pay about what you would in the US for most things, with some, sometimes extreme, variations.

 In general, the shoulder seasons in the autumn and spring are much cheaper than summer for accommodation and activities, and as of this writing in 2017, the exchange rate is better than it has been in years at USD $1 equaling 93 cents Euro.
-The beauty of traveling through Europe is that while the exchange might not be as great as countries like Vietnam or Cambodia there is awesome infrastructure for every kind of traveler, and you can stay for a whole 3 months no visa required.
+The beauty of traveling through Europe is that while the exchange might not be as great as countries like Vietnam or Cambodia, it’s easy and comfortable thanks to the infrastructure.
+Plus, you can stay for a whole 3 months with no visa required for most western nationalities.
 While the northern countries such as Norway and Sweden can be incredibly expensive, Greece, Spain and Portugal can offer amazing rates on food and accommodation.
-Moving slowly and taking trains as much as possible will of course cut your transportation costs.
-But thanks to budget airlines like Ryanair and Norwegian, airline travel between countries like Italy and Greece a can be as low as $65 one way.
+Moving slowly and planning ahead as much as possible will cut your transportation costs, and thanks to budget airlines like Ryanair and Norwegian, airline travel between countries like Italy and Greece can be as low as $65 one way.
 Many travelers also opt for the Eurail if they’ll be covering a lot of countries.

 Best websites for savings:

 Hit hard by the financial crisis and still recovering, Portugal is one of the cheapest places to visit in Western Europe.
-People here are reportedly much better at speaking English here than on the other country located on the Iberian Peninsula, so getting around is fairly easy.
-Nomadic Matt has a suggested daily budget of around $26-$47 usd if you are staying in hostels and eating at cheaper restaurants.
+Locals are reportedly much better at speaking English in Portugal than the other countries located on the Iberian Peninsula, so getting around is fairly easy.
+Nomadic Matt has a suggested daily budget of around $26-$47 USD if you are staying in hostels and eating at cheaper restaurants.
 If you’re not into hostels, a quick Airbnb search shows entire homes from $30-$200.

 Lisbon, Portugal’s capital, has great public transportation starting at $1.50 and intercity trains and buses are very reasonably priced as well.
 A pint of beer in Portugal is around $2, and you can find reasonable priced snacks in bakeries for $2-$7 euros.
 A sit down restaurant should be around $10-$15 depending on if you buy alcohol.
 The cost of museums and other attractions ranges from $5-$12 and is often half or free with student ID or, in some cases, free after a certain time of day.

 Iceland is one of the most expensive countries to travel to, mostly because everything from food to vehicles has to be imported there.
 Expect to pay a lot for food, transportation, tours, and accommodation.
-Thankfully, though, the sites are mostly free to see and experience, and you can cook your own food to save.
+Thankfully, though, the waterfalls and natural attractions are mostly free to see and experience, and you can cook your own food to save.

 I spent $93 per day in Iceland, making it my most expensive country I’ve ever traveled through.

 Depending on where you want to go in Italy, the cost can vary quite dramatically.
 Rome, Milan, Venice and Cinque Terre will all most certainly be much more expensive than perhaps some less traveled destinations in Italy, like Bologna.
-That said, a search on hostelworld showed hostels starting at $20.
+That said, hostels are available starting at $20.
 Many cities in Italy also have good public transportation.
-A metro ticket in rome is $1.50.
+A metro ticket in Rome is $1.50.
 Local trains in Italy are also reasonable with a ticket from Rome to Bologna costing as little as $19 euros with trenitalia.

-Although many were quite sad to see the UK leave Europe, travelers may have done a secret happy dance, as it brought the dollar and the pound closer than they have ever been before, thus, making the UK a much more affordable place to visit. $1 USD equals 81 pence.
+Although many were quite sad to see the UK leave the EU, travelers may have done a secret happy dance, as it brought the dollar and the pound closer than they have ever been before, thus, making the UK a much more affordable place to visit. $1 USD equals 81 pence as of this writing.

 Great wine, great food, beautiful mountains, rural farm lands and gorgeous coastline make France a much-loved destination.
-Despite Frances fame for being a rather expensive destination a smart traveler can get by on €47-€75 per day.
-Besides hostels and BnBs there are also several cheap hotel chains that are becoming popular on budget websites with prices beginning at €22 (in off peak) around €60 (high season).
-Hostel Dorms in Paris start around €20 and range higher or lower depending on region.
+Despite France’s fame for being a rather expensive destination a smart traveler can get by on €47-€75 per day.
+Besides hostels and BnBs there are also several cheap hotel chains that are becoming popular on budget websites with prices beginning at €22 (in off peak) to around €60 (high season).
+Hostel dorms in Paris start around €20 and range higher or lower depending on region.

 As always, street food and bakeries will be cheaper than restaurants.
 Crepes from street vendors are delicious and cheap at around €4 for ham and cheese.
 It’s always possible to stop in a local delicatessen and buy bread, cured meats, and cheese for a great picnic of around €10-13.
 A bottle of wine can be as cheap as €6.
 Sit down restaurants can average $25 and up.